typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 ### Reusing the parser configuration

-In contrast to the Transform API, the Parse and Render APIs keep these two operations completely separate.
+In contrast to the Transformer, the Parser and Renderer keep these two operations completely separate.
 However, this also means that the renderer does not know about any custom renderers the parser might provide as extensions for rendering custom AST nodes the default renderer